With the world currently as it is, we’re all leading very stressful lives and are having to spend more time at home.

 Growing plants from seed is a great activity for kids to take part in especially if you’re all stuck indoors.

-Try growing your own vegetables inside, take a look at these fab windowsill vegetable plants available at Sutton’s.
-There’s nothing more satisfying than tucking into a salad made with your own home grown tomatoes!
+Try growing your own vegetables inside, there’s nothing more satisfying than tucking into a salad made with your own homegrown tomatoes!